 Anger is all-consuming and emotionally draining.
 It can cause you to lash out at everyone and everything around you.
 Minor daily inconveniences like spilling your coffee or stubbing your toe can send you into an all-out rage.

-Being unable to control your anger and feel like a constant ticking time bomb adds fuel to the “Going Crazy Syndrome” fire.
+Being unable to control your anger and feeling like a constant ticking time bomb adds fuel to the “Going Crazy Syndrome” fire.
 With time, the anger will fade, and your outbursts will become less common.
 You are not an insane person; you are processing your anger.

 You Have Become Obsessed With Your Loss

 Obsessive thinking and ruminating can make anyone feel like they are losing their minds.
 After death, it can set in and cause people around you to question your sanity.